elixir-europe/rdmkit/pages/your_role/data_steward_research.md

 ---

 ## Keywords
 Research, operational, supporting.
-Interacts primarily with researchers
+Interacts primarily with researchers.

 ## Description
 As a research data steward, I support and work in close collaboration with the main data producers and users in academia: the researchers, ranging from undergraduate students to full professors.
 I advise researchers, make sure data is handled in a manner compliant with the institute’s policy and may also perform hands-on work in a project.